atrettin/GLoBES_wrapper/README.md

 ### Install GLoBES

 First, load CVMFS software v.
 4.0.1 into your environment!
+This is only necessary at compile time, the paths to the libraries are baked into the library by setting RPATH.
+It should then be possible to use the library from any environment, provided that CVMFS is reachable and paths didn't change.

 Install GLoBES, currently available stable version is 3.0.11 Go to some folder and do: